mcalisterkm/BME690-API-for-Raspberry-PI-/BME690_SensorAPI/README.md

 ## Raspberry Pi version of the BME690 API

-The BME690 API v 1.0.1 is a C API for the Bosch Sensortec BME690 air quality sensor available from the Bosch Sensortec GitHub.
+The Bosch Sensortec BME690 API v 1.0.1 is a C API for the Bosch Sensortec BME690 air quality sensor.
 This is a minimal port to remove the COINS dependency and replace with standard Raspbian/Linux functions.

 The API files bme69x.h, bme69x_defs.h, bme69x.c files are unchanged, the majority of the changes to remove COINS are in the examples/common folder and the files common.c common.h, which have been replaced by rpi-common.h and rpi-common.c.
 Each of the folders self_test, forced_mode, parallel_mode, sequential_mode is self contained and has its own Makefile.